Seychelles at the 2022 Commonwealth Games

 Seychelles competed at the 2022 Commonwealth Games in Birmingham, England between 28 July and 8 August 2022.
 It was the ninth time that Seychelles competes at the Games.

 Boxer Keddy Agnes and athlete Natasha Chetty were the country's flagbearers during the opening ceremony.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the list of the number of competitors participating in the Games per sport/discipline.